 Drivers are also able to invoke Siri behind the wheel, usually by pressing a voice control button or using "Hey Siri" on supported models.
 This allows all of CarPlay's functions to be accessible without interfering with driving.
 As with iPhones, requests for Siri can be made to place calls, respond to messages, and to play music, among other functions, and is the core way for drivers to interact with CarPlay.

 While CarPlay does allow access to an iPhone’s functions, it is worth noting that it isn’t an operating system for a car’s entertainment unit, and cannot be used independently of an iOS device.
-A connection with a host device is required in order to make it work, and apps cannot be installed onto CarPlay like they can on an iPhone or iPad.
+A connection with a host device is required in order to make it work, and apps cannot be installed onto CarPlay like they can on an iPhone.

 Apple advises CarPlay can be used with the iPhone 5, as well as all later iPhone model releases.
 While it will work best with newer releases of iOS, it is possible to use an iPhone running iOS 7.1 with CarPlay.